sftcd/tinfoil/README.md

 for example is reported to involved wasting/spending US$250/yr on this.
 It is inevitable that some of that money ends up being spent/wasted on schemes to break or weaken TLS.
+The consequence of that is that it is entirely proper to consider the pervasive monitoring aspects of any "break-TLS" proposal, no matter what motivations are set out by proponents.
+(And again, that says nothing at all about proponents motivations, it's just a thing that we have to consider regardless.)

 ## Specific "break-TLS" proposals